EPIC The Irish Emigration Museum today announced Jessica Traynor as its new Deputy Museum Director.

 Jessica Traynor says: “Having joined the museum team in March 2017, I am very enthusiastic to be stepping into the role of Deputy Museum Director.
 It’s an exciting time to be working on the unique project that is EPIC The Irish Emigration Museum, and I look forward to forging new relationships with our colleagues in the cultural and heritage sector both in Ireland and internationally.”

-Jessica will work closely with our Design Manager Heather Dowling to ensure EPIC continues to deliver a world-class visitor experience and to engage new partners to contribute to the museum’s evolution.
+Jessica will work closely with Design Manager Heather Dowling to ensure EPIC continues to deliver a world-class visitor experience and to engage new partners to contribute to the museum’s evolution.